 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance crafting an estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 New technology like cryptocurrency can be confusing, and Texans may be unsure of how it should—if at all—be incorporated into their estate plan.
 That is why we are here to help.
 With decades of assistance navigating clients through the estate planning process, our attorneys are \ prepared to answer any questions you may have or solve any estate planning problems.
-To schedule a free, initial consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.